 - In the second pAsuram, he says that there is no specific qualification required for the one who approaches emperumAn.

-- In the third pAsuram, he says that all his 3 tools (mind, speech and body) are engaged in bhagavath vishayam.
+- In the third pAsuram, he says that all his three faculties (mind, speech and body) are engaged in bhagavath vishayam.

 - In the fifth pAsuram, he says that for those who approach emperumAn for emperumAn’s pleasure only, emperumAn becomes most enjoyable.

-- In the sixth pAsuram, he becomes angry at those materialistic persons saying “why they are missing out on this most-enjoyable emperumAn and running behind worldly pleasures?”.
+- In the sixth pAsuram, he becomes angry at the materialistic persons saying “why they are missing out on this most-enjoyable emperumAn and running behind worldly pleasures?”.

 - In the seventh pAsuram, he explains the activities for those who are fully existing for the pleasure of emperumAn.

-- In the eighth pAsuram, he explains that bhagavAn himself will eliminate the hurdles that stop the result from being acquired.
+- In the eighth pAsuram, he explains that bhagavAn himself will eliminate the hurdles which stop the result from being acquired.